Dismissal (employment): Rehire following termination

-Depending on the circumstances, a person whose employment has been terminated may not be eligible for being rehired by the same employer.
+Depending on the circumstances, a person whose employment has been terminated may not be eligible to be rehired by the same employer.
 If the decision to terminate was the employee's, the willingness of the employer to rehire is often contingent upon the relationship the employee had with the employer, the amount of notice given by the employee prior to departure, and the needs of the employer.
 In some cases, when an employee departed on good terms, they may be given special priority by the employer when seeking rehire.

 In the United States, an employee may be terminated without prejudice, meaning the fired employee may be rehired for the same job in the future.
 This is usually true in the case of layoff.
 Conversely, a person can be terminated with prejudice, meaning an employer will not rehire the former employee for the same job in the future.
 This can be for many reasons: incompetence, misconduct (such as dishonesty or "zero tolerance" violations), policy violation, insubordination or "attitude" (personality clashes with peers or bosses).
 Termination forms ("pink slips" in the U.S. and Canada) routinely include a set of check boxes where a supervisor can indicate "with prejudice" or "without prejudice".
 During the Vietnam War, the CIA used this terminology with regard to its locally hired operatives.
 In the case of severe misconduct, it is alleged that the CIA would assassinate them or "terminate with extreme prejudice".